rhysstever/ArenaBrawler/README.md

 # ArenaBrawler

 ## About
-Arena Brawler is a 2D-isometric rpg brawler where the player must take down waves of enemies to level up and acquire gold
+Arena Brawler is a 2D-top down RPG brawler where the player must take down waves of enemies to level up and acquire gold

 ## Organization
 We have a Trello!
 Check it out [here](https://trello.com/b/OZ2GQj81).